gverploeg/Fraud_Detection-/readme.md

 ## Data

 ### Initial Data
 We started with a json file of the current data from the e-commerce site.
+Any of the date columns had to be converted to datetime from a Unix timestamp in seconds.
+We cleaned up the description column to make it easier to use in our models.

-We added a target column ```Label``` that is set to 1 if the transaction is fraudulent and 0 if it is not fraud based on the data in the ```acct_type``` column.
+We engineered a target column ```Label``` that is set to 1 if the transaction is fraudulent and 0 if it is not fraud based on the data in the ```acct_type``` column.

 ![](images/num_fraud.svg)

-**need**
-- feature exploration and what we kept/didn't keep or parsed out

 ## EDA